 Legal, regulatory and supervisory frameworks

 The 2011 FSSA noted that more progress was needed on updating the regulatory and supervisory frameworks of the banking and insurance sectors.
 The FSAP noted there remained a need to introduce a full set of prudential standards, starting with risk management, market and liquidity risk, to further standardize financial statement reporting, and expand and use more effectively the range of supervisory tools.
 A more risk-focused approach was also needed and the BPNG should conduct its own assessment of risks to financial stability and use this to form the basis of the supervision strategy.
-All supervisory functions at the BPNG needed more stable funding, more staff and a more flexible pay systems, and, for both the BPNG and the PNGIC, the use of funds should be transparent to ensure accountability.
+All supervisory functions at the BPNG needed more stable funding, more staff and a more flexible pay system, and, for both the BPNG and the PNGIC, the use of funds should be transparent to ensure accountability.
 There was a need for greater coordination between the BPNG and the PNGIC.
 The oversight powers of the BPNG were not categorically stated and the oversight and regulatory powers of the PNGSC were inadequate.
 As none of these recommendations have been satisfactorily implemented, all of these recommendations appear to require further work.

 Existing Financial Sector Regulatory and Supervisory Architecture